 Indiana’s Reggie Miller drilled an NBA playoffs record five 3-pointers in the fourth quarter of the Pacers’ 93-86 win over host New York in Game 5 of the Eastern Conference finals.
-Miller finished with a game-high 39 points, including 6-for-11 from three-point range.
+Miller finished with a game-high 39 points, shooting 6-for-11 from 3-point range.
 Five players have since tied Miller’s record of five 3-pointers in one quarter of a playoff game.

 June 1, 2005

 The original dominating big man and Hall-of-Famer George Mikan dies at 80.